mmp/uniform_float/README.md

 uint32_t Random32Bits();
 ```

-For previous work, see also:
+For previous implementations of these ideas, see:
 - Christoph Conrads's [Rademacher Floating Point
 Library](https://gitlab.com/christoph-conrads/rademacher-fpl), in
 particular the